 • A Medicare-certified provider: Providers can accept assignments from Medicare and submit claims to the government for payment of their services.
 If an individual chooses a participating provider, they must pay a 20% coinsurance.

-• A non-participating provider: These providers have not signed an agreement with Medicare to accept assignments, but they can choose to accept individual patients.
+• A nonparticipating provider: These providers have not signed an agreement with Medicare to accept assignments, but they can choose to accept individual patients.
 They can choose to charge more than the Medicare reimbursement amount for a particular service.

-As with traditional Medicare, an individual generally does not need to file a claim for medical expenses.
+As with original Medicare, an individual generally does not need to file a claim for medical expenses.
 Medicare will pay the insurance company to administer an individual’s benefits each month.
 The individual remains responsible for out-of-pocket expenses.

-Learn more about Medicare Advantage here.
+Learn more about Medicare Advantage.

 Medicare Part D covers prescription drugs.
 Private insurance companies also administer these plans.

-An individual will pay a monthly insurance premium for their Part D coverage.
+An individual will usually pay a monthly insurance premium for their Part D coverage.
 They must purchase their prescription medications from an agreed network of pharmacies.

 Medicare reimburses eligible prescription drug costs directly.
 An insured person claiming for medications under Part D only needs to meet out-of-pocket expenses.

-Learn more about Medicare Part D here.
+Learn more about Medicare Part D.

 1. Request a claim form from the insurance company.